 The patriarch curled into a ball under the onslaught.
 When it stopped twitching, Nu’kan raised his hellfire flamer.

 Nu’kan looked up at the figure striding towards him wearing ornate silver armour festooned with battle honours and symbols of the Ordo Xenos.
 ‘Inquisitor?’

 Inquisitor Manificat signalled to his retinue of acolytes who bustled around the battered genestealer.
 ‘We’re taking the xenos.’

 Nu’kan glanced from the patriarch to his flamer and back to the Inquisitor.
 ‘Sir?’

 ‘I have another task for your squad.
 Alive or dead, a hive fleet is coming for this patriarch.
 We can’t change that, but we can change where they strike.
 Ordo Hereticus attempts to contain a Chaos incursion elsewhere in the sector have failed.
 Your task is to infiltrate the compromised world and release the patriarch into a population centre.
 The hive fleet will be drawn to its beacon.’

 ‘It’s a death sentence for that world,’ Nu’kan said.
 ‘The civilian casualties…’

 The Inquisitor stared back, stony-faced.
 ‘That world is already dead.
 Either way we’re dealing with a hive fleet or a Chaos incursion.
 Better for us if one defeats the other so we face only the weakened victor.’

-Munin limped out of the hab block with Glavius’ limp form draped over his shoulder.
-Dents covered his armour, his helmet was missing, and a snapped bone blade twitched at his wrist.
+Onix limped out of the hab block with Glavius’ broken form draped over his shoulder.
+Dents covered his armour, his helmet was missing, and his snapped bone blade was slick with his own blood.
 He nodded to the Inquisitor and lay Glavius down.

 The Inquisitor returned the gesture and brought his attention to Soukova of the Arbites.
 ‘Cordon off this hive.
 It will be purified by order of the Inquisition.’